What are mitate-e?

 allusion.
 In the latter case mitate was often used to suggest historical resonance or lend an aristocratic glow to otherwise contemporary

 customs, manners, or events.

-Another use of the term mitate was to signify an actor in an imaginary role, a fairly common occurrence in Osaka
+Another use of the term mitate was to signify an actor in a performance that did not take place, or for a role he was never known to have portrayed.
+This was a fairly common occurrence in Osaka

 from the upper part of a title cartouche used in an Osaka actor tetraptych.)
-More specifically, patrons of the actors commissioned portraits
+So patrons of the actors sometimes commissioned portraits

 of their favorite actors in roles they never performed, or rival actors paired up in roles they never shared on stage together.
 Celebrated

 deceased actors were also portrayed in performances that actually took place after their deaths. ©1999-2004